George Hrab has recorded an audio version of my story ‘The Peacock Cloak’ (a particular favourite of mine), here on Starship Sofa.

 I saw this post some months ago and saved it because it jarred and I wanted to write about it.
 It’s a review by Abigail Nussbaum of the movie Avengers: Infinity war, and I came across it on Twitter because someone posted it as an instance of a really good review.
 I daresay it is a good review at that.
-I’ve never seen the movie and almost certainly never will, so I can’t comment on that, but what troubled me was the following paragraph:
+I’ve never seen the movie so I can’t comment.
+What troubled me was the following paragraph:

-As I say, I haven’t seen the movie and don’t know who Thanos is, but with a name like that I can tell he must be VERY BAD, and if he’s proposing genocide that is clearly VERY VERY BAD INDEED.
+As I say, I haven’t seen the movie and don’t know who Thanos is, but if he’s proposing genocide that is clearly VERY VERY BAD INDEED.
 No dispute there!
 But, unless I’ve completely misunderstood her, what the reviewer seems to saying (and she’s not the only one I’ve heard say it) is that the very idea that overpopulation is a problem is ‘hideous claptrap’ .

 It seems I’m with Hollywood on this one.

 It’s true that population is not on its own a reliable indicator of the human impact on the rest of the planet, because the impact of any one human being is dependent on his or her behaviour.
 If we eat meat and diary products, for instance, we have a much greater impact than if we are vegan, because meat and milk production are, in nutritional terms, far less efficient uses of land than growing edible plants, meaning that much more land is needed to feed a meat or cheese eater than to feed a vegan.
 In the same way, if we drive a car and use aeroplanes, we will have a much greater impact than if we only walk or use a bicycle.
 And if we have a centrally heated house with a TV, a fridge and a washing machine, our impact will be much greater than if we live in a hut and don’t use electric power at all (although it must be said that, even if we rely entirely on firewood for heat and light, that can still have a considerable impact.)